FIELD TRIP

 Pollux

-With limited experience keeping a dog happy (and alive), I looked after Valli’s dog while he was off biking through Italy.
+With limited experience keeping a dog happy (and alive), I also looked after my boss’s dog, Pullox.
 It took us a few days to get in sync, Pullox knew what he was doing.
 I didn’t.
 So I binge-watched a dog show.

 We walked an hour and a half to two every day.
 It was nice.
 I genuinely enjoyed his company.
 I was never alone.
 Literally.
 Ever.